TommasoRuggeri/Infinite-Runner/README.md

 # Infinite Runner
- An Infinite Runner game for 2 players made with Unity for the internal Game Jam of my Acamdey (AIV)
+An Infinite Runner game for 2 players made with Unity in 48 hours for the internal Game Jam of my Academy (AIV) during the second year.The game requires two players.
+The aim of the game is to reach the highest possible score.
+The top and bottom players will need to work together to take the globes of light scattered around the path and illuminate the path.
+To do this it is necessary that both players have globes and that the "alpha1" key is pressed simultaneously.
+To play the game just download the code and open it with Unity, the jump keys are "space" for the upper player and "a" for the bottom player.